• Mobile Slider Image

 Get in Touch

+Regulating the care arrangements for children when a couple are separating can sometimes be difficult.
 Many people still talk about seeking custody or getting access.
 These terms no longer exist in Scots law because they imply possession or ownership of the child.
-If both parents are named on the child’s birth certificate, both have equal parental rights and responsibilities over that child.
+If both parents are named on the child’s birth certificate, they share parental rights and responsibilities over that child.

 We understand that the family dynamic between households varies greatly, which is why we support step-parents, grandparents and other family members who have concerns over contact, residency or the child’s best interests.